Supervised training of spiking neural networks for robust deployment on mixed-signal neuromorphic processors: Introduction

 However, all analog silicon circuits suffer from process variation across the surface of a chip, changing the operating characteristics of otherwise identical transistors — known as ``device mismatch'' \cite{Pelgrom_etal89,Tuinhout2009}.
 In the case of spiking neurons implemented using analog or mixed-signal circuits, mismatch is expressed as parameter variation between neurons and synapses that are otherwise configured identically \cite{Qiao2016, mismatch_indi_sandam, neftci_indiveri, Aamir2018}.
 The parameter mismatch on each device appears as frozen parameter noise, introducing variance between neurons and synapses in time constants, thresholds, and weight strength.

-Parameter noise in mixed-signal neuromorphic devices can be exploited as a symmetry-breaking mechanism, especially for neural network architectures that rely on randomness and stochasticity as a computational mechanism \cite{sheik_mismatch, neur_extr_le_machines, Maass_etal_2002_lsm, eliasmith_2005}.
+Parameter noise in mixed-signal neuromorphic devices can be exploited as a symmetry-breaking mechanism, especially for neural network architectures that rely on randomness and stochasticity as a computational mechanism \cite{sheik_mismatch, neur_extr_le_machines, Maass_etal_2002_lsm, eliasmith_2005, neckar}, or can be exploited to improve in-situ training of Bayesian networks via MCMC sampling\cite{dalgaty}.
 However, random architectures can raise problems for commercial deployment of applications on mixed-signal devices: the parameter noise would affect neuronal response dynamics, and these device to device variations could affect and degrade the system performance of individual chips.
 A possible solution would be to perform a post-production device calibration step or re-training, but this would raise deployment costs significantly and not scale well with large volumes.
 In addition to device mismatch, mixed-signal neuromorphic systems also suffer from other sources of noise, such as thermal noise or quantisation noise introduced by restricting synaptic weights to a low bit-depth.